-Ok, now that we have that out of the way, let’s go back to the pros and cons of using your smartphone as a mobile hotspot.
+Ok, now that we have that out of the way, let’s go back to the pros and cons of using your smartphone as a hotspot device.
 Here they are:

 A mobile hotspot basically gives you Wi-Fi on-the-go.
 As long as your smartphone has a cellular signal, you can provide Wi-Fi for other devices.

 There’s no need for individual data plans for all of your devices.
 In fact, there’s really no need to buy secondary devices (like an iPad with built-in 3G or 4G) when you can just get the Wi-Fi only version and connect it to your smartphone’s mobile hotspot.